 Do: Buy local, organic, fair-trade coffee when possible

 If possible, purchase organic fair-trade coffee to ensure that you will avoid pesticides, benefit from its nutrition, and pay a fair price.
 When buying your coffee, you will be able to choose from several types of brews like French Roast, Italian Roast, Espresso, and other specialty blends.
 You may have to sample blends until you find one you like.
-Keep in mind, dark roasts, despite stronger flavor actually have less caffeine and less subtle flavor notes.
+Keep in mind, dark roasts, despite stronger flavor, typically have less caffeine and less subtle flavor notes.

 Don’t: Buy discounted, pre-ground beans, or bulk coffee